-Do you ever have an experience of deja vu?
+Have you ever experienced deja vu?
 That feeling of familiarity – the same fight with your significant other, your new job echoing the challenges of the last one, or a familiar power struggle with your family?
+You might be noticing your Script.

 Eric Berne, the founder of Transactional Analysis, noticed his patients expressing this struggle.
-Berne was a psychiatrist who observed that people seemed to have repeated life experiences that his patients would express felt familiar.
-Berne had a name for this – he called it the Script.
+Berne was a psychiatrist who observed that people seemed to have repeated life experiences, and each time the same thing happened, the client would notice how familiar it felt.
+For example, a client with perpetual bad boyfriends or a businessman with repeated small mistakes that cost his company significantly.
+Inevitably, with each familiar experience, the client would report feelings of familiarity – sadness, grief, and shame.
+Berne had a name for this repetitive story that kept happening – he called it the Script.

 Script

+Berne noticed that his patients’ thinking, feelings, and behaviour, while currently destructive, always made sense in the context of their childhood experiences.
 Berne called all of these strategies Script.
 He noticed that when people came into therapy, they were stuck using outdated strategies.
-As kids, the strategies made sense as ways of getting taken cared of.
-But as adults, those same strategies are getting in the way of their happiness.
+As kids, the strategy made sense as a way of getting taken care of.
+However, those same strategies are getting in the way of their happiness as adults.

 Here is an example.

 As a kid, Roger noticed that when he ‘performed’ at home, his father would shower him with attention and praise (‘strokes’).
-Unconsciously, Roger learned that ‘survival’ is dependent on continuing to work.
-Roger worked hard to get good grades, performed in sports and kept busy.
+Unconsciously, Roger learned that ‘survival’ depends on continuing to work.
+Roger worked hard to get good grades, played sports, and kept busy.

-Roger would feel very threatened now if he just ‘stopped working so hard’, as his wife is demanding.
+Roger’s wife has begun to complain about his overworking.
+However, Roger would feel threatened now if he just ‘stopped working so hard,’ as his wife demands.
 Roger has unconsciously connected his lovability and ‘okayness’ with how hard he works.
-Deep down below his conscious awareness, even in his cells, Roger believes that to not over work like this means he will lose an important source of recognition.
-Last time he stopped over working, he feel into a deep depression.
+Deep below his conscious awareness, even in his cells, Roger believes that not overworking means losing an essential source of recognition.
+The last time he stopped overworking, he fell into a deep depression.

 Roger is stuck in his Script.

-He is stuck feeling compelled to continue to over work, even though it might cost him his family, his wife, and perhaps even his health.
+He feels compelled to continue working too much, even though it might cost him his family, his wife, and perhaps even his health.

 Autonomy

 Autonomy is the opposite of Script.
 Autonomy is the “recovery of three capacities: awareness, spontaneity and intimacy” (Berne, 1964).
 Berne describes awareness as the ability to “live in the here and now” (p.
 158).
-When we are autonomous, we are responding to our present moment, without the clutter of our early script decisions.
-Spontaneity is the “freedom to choose and express one’s feelings”.
-This means we have full access to all our feelings, wants and needs, and can use our problem solving to get these attended to.
+When autonomous, we respond to our present moment without the clutter of our early script decisions.
+Spontaneity is the “freedom to choose and express one’s feelings.”
+This means we have full access to all our feelings, wants, and needs and can use our problem-solving skills to address these.
 Berne described intimacy as the willingness to seek connection and closeness to others.
-Intimacy is contact with people that is free from the ‘psychological games’ that are common in our transactions with others.
+Intimacy is contact with people free from the ‘psychological games’ common in our transactions with others.

-Autonomy is when we use our clear thinking, integrated with our authentic feelings and take action to get what we want.
+Autonomy is when we use clear thinking, integrate with authentic feelings, and take action to get what we want.

-That is the goal of therapy: to develop our autonomy, and minimize how often we are operate from our Script.
+The goal of therapy is to develop our autonomy and minimize how often we operate from our Script.

-For Roger, that means coming to therapy and learning that its possible for him to exist and get validation and recognition from sources other than work.
-Roger can learn, through the healing process of therapy, that he doesn’t need to work himself to death or loneliness, to feel okay about himself.
+For Roger, that means coming to therapy and learning that it’s possible for him to exist and get validation and recognition from sources other than work.
+He can also understand that being rather than constantly doing is okay.
+Through the healing process of therapy, Roger can learn that he doesn’t need to work himself to death or feel lonely to feel OK about himself.

-Like Roger, when we learn about our own script processes, and make new decision based on our here-and-now reality, we free up our energy and creativity to get what we want.
+Like Roger, when we learn about our script processes and make new decisions based on our here-and-now reality, we free up our energy and creativity to get what we want.